WildRams/getcontrol/docs/documentation/mainform.rst

     :class: attention

     .. image:: ./img/clean-delete-form.jpg
-        :width: 60%
+        :width: 50%
         :align: right

-    The form for delete/clear filter selection allows you to select particular types of files to delete.
+    The form for delete/clear filter selection allows you to select types of files to delete.
 When the *delete* PCR function is selected, then the list also contains the PCR file.
 Otherwise, only supplementary files are shown.
+You can select even individual files from the list.

     No IRF or data files are listed.
 Only be *careful* with the **hkl** filter when using the HKL file as an input.

 .. tip::
     When you use the ``Backup structure`` function with the enabled **Ask for name when backup?** (see :ref:`Pref->General <General setup>` setup tab), it works like a backup and rename together.